 matter (as defined in scope statements) or similarity in specific technical content,

+between or among ANS or candidate ANS.
+[Recommend deleting “and/” as some state law holds the expression “and/or” as inherently ambiguous.
+If necessary to clarify you may mean either or both, then state “either ANS or candidate ANS, or both”.

-between or among ANS and/or candidate ANS.Duplication of technical content refers to a situation where the provisions and
+Duplication of technical content refers to a situation where the provisions and

-requirements of one standard’s written text are reproduced in the written text or of another standard so as to have essentially no difference in meaning or application.2.4.3 . . . .
+requirements of one standard’s written text or diagram are reproduced in the written text or a diagram of another standard so as to have essentially no difference in meaning or application.
+[Recommend the addition of “diagram” as there are instances where technical requirements are specified in diagrammatic format].

+2.4.3 . . . .

+At a minimum, the following shall be undertaken by ASDs3 whose proposed or approved standard(s) are the subject of claims of conflict or duplication: [The burden going forward with the six listed reconciliation efforts should be placed upon either the claimant or the ASD whose standard(s) is the subject of the claims; not both.
+Otherwise, the responsibility for compliance is not narrowly focused and may result in no reconciliation and the possibility of infringement or other legal claims.
+In reviewing the six listed efforts to be undertaken it would appear the person bearing the burden of persuasion is the ASD whose standard(s) is being challenged for duplication or conflict].

-At a minimum, the following shall be undertaken by ASDs3 :• a preliminary comprehensive review of existing projects to ensure that the
+• a preliminary comprehensive review of existing projects to ensure that the

+contemplated project does not conflict with or duplicate a previous one; [What is meant by “existing projects”?
+How does the ASD whose standard is being challenged for duplication or inconsistency go about determining what existing projects there are with which it may be deemed duplicative or inconsistent?
+Shouldn’t the burden be on a claimant to cite the “existing project” with which the challenged ANS is either inconsistent or duplicative, or both?
+Are not the terms “preliminary” and “comprehensive” inconsistent with one another?

-contemplated project does not conflict with or duplicate a previous one;• thorough and thoughtful consideration of the claim of conflict or duplication
+• thorough and thoughtful consideration of the claim of conflict or duplication

-and timely scheduling and follow-through on agreed upon actions;
+and timely scheduling and follow-through on agreed upon actions; [Presumably, the reference to “agreed upon actions” refers to a possible agreement between the ASD and the claimant.
+But what if there is no agreement?

 . . .

 • thorough and thoughtful consideration of whether, if conflict is at issue, the